sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 I replaced my old Synology DS213j with a Fedora box.
 I have talked about this in a previous post.

-The one thing that held me for a while was Synology's taken on home security, called Surveillance Station.
+The one thing that held me for a while was Synology's take on home security, called Surveillance Station.

-Surveillance Station never worked quite well with my outdoor cameras (Eminent EM6360).
+It was holding me from moving to a fully open source alternative, but admittedly Surveillance Station never worked quite well with my outdoor cameras (Eminent EM6360).

 I was getting one million false positives a day and just decided to turn off notifications and just record constantly, and check the recording in case of break in.

-This is not idea and wanted to get notified if something was actually happening.
+This is not ideal and I really wanted to get notified if something was actually happening.

+I started looking for open source alternatives.

 ## Zoneminder?

 I first played with Zoneminder probably more than 10 years ago and decided to give it another shot.

-Zoneminder in its purest form was producing as many false positives as Surveillance Station.
+I installed Zoneminder in its purest form and by the evening it started producing as many false positives as Surveillance Station (rain and infrared night vision is considered as motion).
+I got 400 notifications in an hour.

-I discovered machine learning was a possibility through the use of [zmeventnotification](https://zmeventnotification.readthedocs.io/en/latest/).
+During my research in order to reduce the false positives issues, I discovered machine learning and object detection was a possibility through the use of [zmeventnotification](https://zmeventnotification.readthedocs.io/en/latest/).

-I was initially confused at the name because it sounded just like a notification system and not an object detection plugin.
+I was initially confused by the name because it sounded just like a notification system.
+It's actually more than that.

-The idea of this project is to only notify you on events that triggered object detection.
+The idea of this project is to only notify you on events that triggered actual object detection.

-Every event created by Zoneminder will be parsed by zm_events.py
+Every event created by Zoneminder will be parsed by a `zm_events.py` script, which uses opencv.

 Zoneminder will keep creating a lot of false positive events but you won't necessarily get notified for those.